Sj-Amani/TrafficSign_Classifier/README.md

 Augmenting the training set might help improve model performance.
 Common data augmentation techniques include rotation, translation, zoom, flips, inserting jitter, and/or color perturbation.
 I suggest [OpenCV](https://opencv.org) for most of the image processing activities.

 #### 2. Further Experiments with TensorFlow
-I suggest to investigate how alternative model architectures such as Inception, VGG, AlexNet, ResNet perfom on the given training set.
+I suggest to investigate how alternative model architectures such as Inception, VGG, AlexNet, ResNet perfom on the given training set (transfer learning).

 Referencing The Project